 Example: Pixel Dimensions Vs Document Size (DPI)

-The Pixel Dimensions and the Document Size are 2 different ways of looking at the same thing.
-Notice that when we change the DPI from 300 dpi (print) to 72 dpi (web) the inches gets bigger but the pixels stay the same.
+The Pixel Dimensions and the Document Size are two different ways of looking at the same thing.
+Notice that when we change the DPI from 300 dpi (print) to 72 dpi (web) the inches get bigger but the pixels stay the same.
 What this demonstrates is that when moving from one medium to another the Pixel Dimension remains the same.
-This is important because when a website is coded it deals the pixel height and length of the image and not it’s size in inches.
+This is important because when a website is coded it deals with the pixel height and length of the image, and not its size in inches.

 How To Find Out What The Pixel Dimensions I Need On My Website?

-We need to find out what the pixel dimensions in “height and width” of the image placeholder that will hold our image on our website.
+We need to find out what are the pixel dimensions in “height and width” of the image placeholder that will hold our image on our website.
 We can do this by using Chrome’s Developer Tools when viewing our website.
-Often times this data isn’t given to the user and so what I’m about to show you is a quick independent way of doing it.
+Oftentimes this data isn’t given to the user and so what I’m about to show you is a quick independent way of doing it.

-Step 1: Go to the webpage that you want add an image too.
+Step 1: Go to the webpage that you want To add an image to.

-In this example were going to use the POW photography product page.
-We use Shopify to run our ecommerce site.
-It is best practice to crop your image to exactly the dimension you need it and then scale it to the maximum size you need it within those dimensions.
-This will keep your site loading quickly and depending on how your site has been coded it may be required.
-Some sites like Shopify resize images for you but it is still best to find out the dimensions, crop, and save your images to the correct size, and not rely on a bot to make decisions for you about image size.
+In this example we’re going to use the POW Photography product page.
+We use Shopify to run our e-commerce site.
+It is best practice to crop your image to exactly the dimensions you need and then scale it to the maximum size you need it within those dimensions.
+This will keep your site loading quickly, and depending on how your site has been coded it may be required.
+Some sites like Shopify resize images for you, but it is still best to find out the dimensions, crop, and save your images to the correct size, and not rely on a bot to make decisions for you about image size.

 Sometimes, you may want to do a roll over, zoom-in function on the product.
 In this case, double the size of the image before uploading.